influxdata/docs-v2/content/v2.0/reference/cli/influx/config/list.md

 weight: 201
 ---

-The `influx config list` command lists all InfluxDB connection configurations in the `config` file (by default, stored at `~/.influxdbv2/config`).
-Each connection configuration includes a url, authentication token, and active setting.
+The `influx config list` command lists all InfluxDB connection configurations in the `configs` file (by default, stored at `~/.influxdbv2/configs`).
+Each connection configuration includes a URL, authentication token, and active setting.
 An asterisk (`*`) indicates the active configuration.

 ## Usage
 ```